steveseguin/social_stream/README.md

 - stageTEN.tv
 - vkplay.live (pop out chat)
 - arena.tv (no pop out chat support, so just pause the video I guess)
+- bandlab.com (no pop out, so just pause the video I guess while chat open)

 More on request